CitrineInformatics/citrine-python/docs/source/formulations_example.rst

     But to keep this example simple, we assume that a given ingredient always has all of the labels below whenever it is used.

-.. list-table:: Base Ingredients Data
+.. list-table:: Atomic Ingredients Data
    :widths: 25 25 25 25
    :header-rows: 1